|Nutrition Facts (per serving)|

 In the bowl of a standing mixer (or, alternatively, in a medium-sized mixing bowl if using a hand mixer), beat the dairy-free soy margarine until smooth and fluffy, about 1 minute.
-Turn the mixer speed down to low and gradually add half of the powdered sugar.
+Turn the mixer speed down to low and gradually add half of the confectioners' sugar.

-Add the vanilla coconut milk and vanilla extract, followed by the remaining powdered sugar.
-Once most of the powdered sugar is mixed in, turn the mixer speed up to medium and then high speed, beating until the mixture is smooth and creamy, 2 to 4 minutes more.
+Add the vanilla coconut milk and vanilla extract, followed by the remaining confectioners' sugar.
+Once most of the confectioners' sugar is mixed in, turn the mixer speed up to medium and then high speed, beating until the mixture is smooth and creamy, 2 to 4 minutes more.